The Vanishing Gradient Problem

 tf.summary.scalar('acc', self.accuracy)

-The code above is fairly standard TensorFlow usage – defining an optimizer, in this case the flexible and powerful AdamOptimizer(), and also a generic accuracy operation, the outcome of which is also added to the summary (see the Github code for the accuracy method called).
+The code above is reasonably standard TensorFlow usage – defining an optimizer, in this case the flexible and powerful AdamOptimizer(), and also a generic accuracy operation, the outcome of which is also added to the summary (see the Github code for the accuracy method called).

-Finally a summary merge operation is created, which will gather up all the summary data ready for export to the TensorBoard file whenever it is executed:
+Finally, a summary merge operation is created, which will gather up all the summary data ready for export to the TensorBoard file whenever it is executed:

 self.merged = tf.summary.merge_all()